-We again return to the XYZ problem to look at how it could be incorporated into a Visual Basic® application.
-Assuming that Visual Basic® is installed on the computer, start Visual Basic® and choose File|Open Project and select the XYZ project "XYZ.VBP" in the VB60 subdirectory of your WB directory.
-In the frmMain form, there is code generated using the VB Application Wizard for a simple application with a menu and toolbar.
+We again return to the XYZ Tutorial problem to look at how it could be incorporated into a Visual Basic® (VB) program.
+Assuming that Visual Basic® is installed on the computer, extract the WB\VB project from the WB\VB.zip file of the WB directory.
+Start the Visual Basic® or Visual Studio® and